 A journal that was probably designed without keeping you and your situations in mind is nothing but taking a risk, and it depends on you if you’re willing to take it.

 With that said, you can be equally successful with a handbook or a diary with nothing but a blank page and a horizontal line to put in a date.

 That’s it! – No fancy bindings and crowded pages.

 What a blank page can give you is something no journal will.

 Take a guess, what would be the difference in the meaning of the words you fill in on a blank paper when I ask you to write about your day or something about yourself?

 We’ll leave the answer up to you.

-Stoic. is a daily self-care journal that helps you track your mental health and helps eliminate stress from your life.
+Stoic is a daily self-care journal that helps you track your mental health and helps reduce/control stress in your life.

 Since it is tough to come by a person who is not using a cell-phone these days, we must agree that the best way to interact with your daily journal is to carry it around in your pocket.